aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-low-latency-tuning.md

 5. Restart the pods.

--   For more information about recommended BIOS configuration, see [Recommended BIOS configuration for vDU cluster hosts](../scalability_and_performance/ztp-vdu-validating-cluster-tuning/#ztp-du-bios-config-reference_vdu-config-ref).
+-   For more information about recommended BIOS configuration, see [Recommended BIOS configuration for vDU cluster hosts](../ztp-vdu-validating-cluster-tuning/#ztp-du-bios-config-reference_vdu-config-ref).

-### Managing device interrupt processing for guaranteed pod isolated CPUs
+### Managing device interrupt processing for guaranteed pod isolated CPUs {#managing-device-interrupt-processing-for-guaranteed-pod-isolated-cpus_cnf-master}

 The Node Tuning Operator can manage host CPUs by dividing them into reserved CPUs for cluster and operating system housekeeping duties, including pod infra containers, and isolated CPUs for application containers to run the workloads.
 This allows you to set CPUs for low latency workloads as isolated.